ksfallon/Team-Profile-Generator/README.md

 3. Finally, at the end of each JS file the class is exported so it can be used in the other JS files and also in the tests. *module.exports* can be used to export a class such as these four, but it can also be used to export specific functions which is what I did to create the temporal literals.
 Module.exports is set equal to the class names or the functions so they can be called on by other files.

 ## Tests
 The tests, like the classes, are straightforward but are necessary to make sure the functions within the classes are working properly.
+The jest npm had to be installed to run these tests.

 1. I created the tests first for the **Employee** class.
 I needed to require the Employee class js file to be able to run the files within it.
-2. Since the functions are all within the class I’m going to use the *describe(name,fn)* to create a block with functions within it.
+2. Since the functions are all within the class it makes sense to use jest 's *describe(name,fn)* to create a block with functions within it.
 All of the functions are based off of the class parameters so it makes sense to encase the tests withing a main test block.
 In the describe section the main test states “Employee class includes all methods” to explain that all of the tests are within the class **Employee**.
 3. Within the Describe the first thing is I call a newEmployee const which equals new Employee with (name = “Pam” , id = 2, email = “pam@aol.com”).
 By calling it at the beginning I can reference it in the four methods/functions I’m using to test the functions within **Employee** class.
 4. Three of the four methods I created call on the *newEmployee* const and test the function that is connected to that parameter.
 Here is an example: